-The TOTO Drake 2-Piece toilet features an elongated bowl, an affordable price, and several different color options from which to choose.
-It is an ADA-compliant model as well, ensuring that everyone in your home receives an opportunity to enjoy using this fixture.
+The TOTO Drake 2-Piece toilet features an elongated bowl, an affordable price, and several different color options.
+It is an ADA-compliant toilet as well, ensuring that everyone in your home receives an opportunity to enjoy using this fixture.

 It features the standard two-piece design that you would expect with a modern toilet.
-You will have the chrome flushing lever mounted on the right side of the unit, activating the G-Max system that offers a low-consumption experience.
-It offers 1.6 gallons per flush of water movement while using a 12-inch rough-in, less your supply.
+You will have the chrome flushing lever mounted on the right side of the toilet tank, activating the G-Max system that delivers a low-consumption experience.
+It moves 1.6 GPF (gallons per flush) of water while using a 12-inch rough-in, less your supply.

-It does feature an unglazed trapway, so clogs are a consideration to think about when using this model.
-You must have the top of the bowl be 16.75 inches off of the floor, with 28 inches from the back of the tank to the front of the bowl.
-Match up the measurements and you will absolutely have a fantastic value item for your bathroom.
+It does feature an unglazed trapway, so clogs are a consideration to think about when using this toilet.
+You must have the top of the bowl be 16.75 inches off of the ground, with 28 inches from the back of the tank to the front of the bowl.
+Match up the measurements, and you will absolutely have a fantastic value item for your home.

-You will need to purchase the seat separately when choosing this model.
-We highly recommend upgrading it with a soft-close seat or a washlet if your budget allows for it, a fantastic value-for-money bathroom experience.
-When you order this model online, the tank and bowl may ship separately, so be aware that you may receive individual packages on separate days in some locations.
+You will need to purchase the seat separately when choosing this toilet.
+We highly recommend upgrading it with a soft-close seat or a washlet if your budget allows for it, a fantastic value-for-money toilet.
+When you order this toilet online, the tank and bowl may ship separately, so be aware that you may receive individual packages on separate days in some locations.

-Some people may have concerns about the noise that comes from this unit.
-Although it is a little louder than your average unit, it is not something that will wake light sleepers unless their hearing is extremely sensitive.
+Some people may have concerns about the noise that comes from this toilet.
+Although it is a little louder than your average toilet, it is not something that will wake light sleepers unless their hearing is extremely sensitive.

-If you are looking for the best value purchase available today on a budget, then the TOTO Drake two-piece offers a positive experience that we believe you will appreciate in your bathroom.
-Click here to compare prices on Amazon and find the best deal on the Toto Drake.
+If you are looking for the top value purchase available today on a budget, then the TOTO Drake two-piece gives a positive experience that we believe you will appreciate in your home.

 Best Flushing Toilet